xybu/cs590-nfv/experiments/suricata/README.md

    slightly higher.

  * For some test setups, the variation is so low that it's not worth repeating many times.
 For some tests the variation is high and more rounds are run to get satisfiably large sample.
+Some tests were run significantly more times because the test scripts were copied and pasted.

  * The number of CPU cores is not manipulated because we can gain insight from different load levels.
 Actually CPU is the bottleneck for most test setups.